Maxima (DC Comics): Post-Crisis

 She offered herself sexually to Superman again, hoping that her recent good deeds would offset her earlier ruthlessness.
 Superman, now married to Lois Lane, was even less interested in her proposal than before.
 Angry and humiliated, she joined the Superman Revenge Squad.
 She swore that Superman had rejected, humbled and humiliated her for the last time, and threatened that the next time they meet, it would truly be war.

-In her next appearance, during the buildup to the "Our Worlds at War" crossover, Maxima and the "Chosen People of Almerac", as she phrased it, showed up in Earth's Solar System where they met up with Superman and fellow JLA member, Green Lantern.
-Superman and Green Lantern were just beginning to investigate the disturbing disappearance of Pluto and the even more distressing ion engine trail associated with Warworld, when they stumbled across Maxima, her people, and the supervillain Massacre.

-After a battle full of wounded pride, Maxima eventually conceded her position when Almerac's rendezvous showed up using a Boom Tube.
-She explained that she was leading her people to safety from Imperiex, the force that conquered her world.
-Massacre had seemed to meet his death; however, somehow Maxima came across him and described her association in these words: "Massacre serves only me now".
-To save her people, she allied herself with Darkseid's son, Grayven, who was taking them to regions unknown.
-This was also being undertaken without the knowledge of Darkseid.
-Maxima left Superman with the following words: "Mark my words, when Imperiex comes for your precious homeworld, you'll see alliances you've never dreamed of".

-All that Maxima warned eventually came to fruition as she and a myriad of other characters (both heroes and villains) formed alliances with Earth and Apokolips in an effort to destroy Imperiex.

-Maxima ultimately met her demise in a heroic effort to put her ship between the destructive beams of Brainiac 13's Warworld which would have resulted in the destruction of the entire universe, making amends with Superman prior to after he had rescued her despite her animosity over his constant rejection of her.
+In "Our Worlds at War", Maxima works with various heroes to battle Imperiex before being killed by Brainiac 13.

 The New 52

 In 2011, The New 52 rebooted the DC Universe.
-A younger, revamped Maxima is briefly introduced in Supergirl #36 as a distinguished member of the Crucible Academy, an intergalactic organization that trains some planets' finest specimens to become their planets' protectors.
-She spends the next few issues bonding with Kara before eventually revealing in issue #40 that she is emotionally and sexually attracted to Kara.
+A younger, revamped Maxima is briefly introduced in Supergirl #36 as a member of the Crucible Academy, an intergalactic organization that trains its students to become their planets' protectors.
+She spends the next few issues bonding with Kara before eventually revealing in issue #40 that she is attracted to her.
 Maxima's homosexuality is the reason she left her home world and the demands of her culture to find an opposite-sex partner to produce children with.
-Additionally, "Maxima" is revealed to be a title rather than simply a name.
+Additionally, "Maxima" is revealed to be a title rather than a name.